cbrito/splunk-client/README.md

 		puts result.host + " : " + result.time
 	end

+Working with Splunk alerts:

+    # Create the client
+	splunk = SplunkClient.new("username", "password", "hostname")

+	# Fetch all the open alerts
+	alertEntries = splunk.get_alarm_list.entries

+	# What's the name of this alert?
+	alertEntries[1].alert.title

+	# What time did a particular alert trigger?
+	alertEntries[1].alert.trigger_time_rendered

+	# How many times has a particular alert fired?
+	alertEntries[1].alert.triggered_alerts

+	# Fetch the raw XML results of the alert
+	alertEntries[1].alert.results

+	# Work with the results as a Ruby object
+	alertEntries[1].alert.parsedResults

 ## Tips

 * Want to spawn multiple jobs without blocking on each?
 Use `search.complete?` to poll for job status.